bashfulrobot/ubuntu-cloud-init-kvm/README.md

 shell script to deploy a new Ubuntu (Focal) cloud image on KVM.
 Once the guest tools have established the new IP, a message is sent to Telegram with the new VMs IP address.

+These scripts currently assume you have a KVM environment and associated tools installed.

 ## scripts

 - `update-ubuntu-cloud-img.sh` will download the ubuntu focal cloud image and place the image where the deployment ecript expects it to be.
 This is intended to be run on the KVM host.